Q & As about electronic cigarettes, generally speaking opinions and simply put.

-Some people will smoke for hours at a time, some will smoke only when the need arises to get a nicotine fix.
+Some people will vape for hours at a time, some will vape only when the need arises to get a nicotine fix.
 Some will inhale deeply and some lightly.
 Some like strong and some like weak.
 The different battery strength and different types and function of atomizers/coils will all need to be taken into consideration to answer this question.
 This is why it will always be down to the individual user.

 As a ‘general guide’ though and based on average use ;

 A cartomizer is disposable and could last you days, sometimes weeks.

 A clearomizer usually will have replaceable heads and each head should give at least a week of ‘good performance’ (Maintenance will prolong the life).